tehsoul/TaterSharp/README.md

 - possibility to mine for multiple companies at once
 - pretty output

-taking $STARCH donations at $tehsoul
+taking $STRCH donations at $tehsoul

 ![screenshot of initial version](docs/img/screenshot.png)